Vanilla Cupcakes With White Buttercream Frosting

 Spoon the batter into the liners.
 They will be 3/4’s full.
 Bake for 18 to 20 minutes or until the top springs back or if a toothpick is inserted it comes out clean.
 Let cool 5 minutes, then removed from the pan to a cookie rack.
 Let cool completely before frosting.

 * The butter needs to be room temperature.
-If it’s too cold, as it blends with the sugar the mixture will remain gritty instead of turning into a smooth and fluffy consistency, and the cake will turn out dense.
+If it’s too cold, as it blends with the sugar the mixture will be gritty and it will be difficult and take much longer to turn into a smooth and fluffy consistency.
+The cake will come out dense if you continue with the recipe and the sugar and butter mixture is gritty and not pale colored and fluffy.
 Sallysbakingaddiction.com has tricks for softening butter.

 Watkin’s makes a 100% natural food coloring from vegetables and spices.

 Place all ingredients in the bowl of a standing mixer and beat until smooth and fluffy.

 You can ice the cupcakes using a knife with frosting leftover, or put the frosting in a pastry bag and pipe it onto the cupcakes which will use up all the frosting.

 National Museum of the Marine Corps, Quantico, Virginia